-Week 5: Migration and Sending Countries Objectives Understand how migration affects the social, economic, and political spheres of the sending countries Think critically about the benefits and drawbacks of migration for the sending countries Learning Materials Hein de Haas, Stephen Castles, Mark J. Miller.
+Week 5: Migration and Sending Countries Objectives Understand how migration affects the social, economic, and political spheres of the sending countries Think critically about the benefits and drawbacks of migration for the sending countries

+Learning Materials Hein de Haas, Stephen Castles, Mark J. Miller.
 2020.
 The Age of Migration: Population Movements in the Modern World.
 NY: The Guilford Press.
 "Migration and Development in Origin Societies," pp. 331-352.
 World Bank Group.
 2016.
 Migration and Remittances Factbook.
 Read Forward and Highlights, pp. vii-viii and xi-xii.
 Vanda Felbab-Brown.
 2017.
-"The Wall: The Real Costs of a

-Barrier Between the United States and Mexico."
+"The Wall: The Real Costs of a Barrier Between the United States and Mexico."
 The Brookings Institute.
 Clarisa Pérez-Armendáriz and David Crow.
 2010.
 "Do Migrants Remit Democracy?
 International Migration, Political Beliefs, and Behavior in Mexico."
 Comparative Political Studies 43(1):119-148.
 Ivan Krastev.
 "Britain's Gain is Eastern Europe's Brain Drain."
 The Guardian, March 24, 2015.
 Participation Activity No discussion this week - prepare for midterm Assignments Midterm Exam

-Week 6: Migrant Integration in Europe

-Objectives Compare and contrast different national models of migrant reception and integration in Europe Apply the theoretical concepts of the previous weeks to understand how migration theory works in practice

-Learning Materials Review Chapter 5 from Week 1 (overview of post-war immigration in Europe), paying special attention to the ethno-religious origins of Europe's migrants Matthias Koenig.
-"Incorporating Muslim Migrants in Western Nation States - A comparison of the United Kingdom, France, and Germany."
-International Migration & Integration."
-Vol. 1, pp. 219-234.
-Adrian Favell.
+Week 6: Migrant Integration in Europe Objectives Compare and contrast different national models of migrant reception and integration in Europe Apply the theoretical concepts of the previous weeks to understand how migration theory works in practice Learning Materials Review Chapter 5 from Week 1 (overview of post-war immigration in Europe), paying special attention to the ethno-religious origins of Europe's migrants Adrian Favell.
 1998.
 Philosophies of Integration: Immigration and the Idea of Citizenship in Britain and France.
 NY: St. Martin's Press.
 Excerpt from ch.
 5, pp. 173-199 (on France) and excerpt from chapter 6, pp. 200-225 (on Britain).
 Kim Wilsher.
 "France's Burqa Ban Upheld by Human Rights Court."
 The Guardian, July 1, 2014.
 Peter Walker.
 "Judge Allows Muslim Woman to Wear Niqab in London Court."
 The Guardian, September 12, 2013.

-Participation Activity LATTE discussion
+Participation Activity Online discussion

-Assignments • Quiz